What is pudendal neuralgia?

 What are the treatment options?

 There is a special procedure that I have invented called the PudendalRegen Procedure .
 To my knowledge, I am the only physician in the world to offer this procedure.
 In this procedure, I create a concentrated mixture of the patient’s own growth factors which are isolated from their blood.
 This is called platelet lysate.
 I then inject this platelet lysate around the pudendal nerve.
 These growth factors help to nourish the nerve and heal it.
 In addition, the fluid helps to release scar tissue from the nerve.
+This is called hydrodissection.
 I have found in most of my patients suffering from pudendal neuralgia also have hyperlax (loose) sacrotuberous ligaments.
 This ligament attaches the sacrum to the pelvis, and when damaged can irritate the pudendal nerve which travels directly underneath it.
 I therefore inject platlet rich plasma (PRP) into the sacrotuberous ligament, which helps to strengthen it and prevent the ligament from releasing irritating inflammatory chemicals onto the nerve.
 In total, we can then nourish the nerve, free the nerve from scar tissue, and stabilize the surrounding ligaments.